FelixHohne/CS-2112-Final-Project-Felix-Hohne-and-Shiyuan-Huang/README.md

 We implemented:

-+ A Parser, Interpreter, and Fault Injector for a context-free grammar that represent the critter genomes
++ A Parser, Interpreter, and Fault Injector for a context-free grammar with 16 productions that represent the critter genomes
 + A simulator and Graphical User Interface to view the Critter World
 + A method that calculates the closest available food to a critter using Dijkstra’s Algorithm with a Priority Queue implemented using a Binary Heap
 + A multi-threaded, distributed application communicating over HTTP and using JSON, with the GUI running on a client computer and querying the server about the state of the world, and the model containing the simulation logic, parser, and interpreter on a server and responding to client requests via HTTP